Acupuncture and Oriental Medicine

 Does it hurt?

-The needles used in Acupuncture are usually not much thicker than a hair, making the insertion of the needle practically painless.
+The needles used in acupuncture are usually not much thicker than a hair, making the insertion of the needle practically painless.
 Many people do not even know the needles are in place.
 The vast majority of patients find acupuncture very relaxing and may even fall asleep during treatment.

 What can I expect after treatment?